Updated June 2018, with links to similar programs in other European Countries!

 Thus, the English-speaking volunteers attend the program for free, their value inherent simply in being willing and able to dedicate a week to chatting in English with the program participants.

 After meeting some of the “Anglos” (as we’re referred to throughout the week) at a tapas reception on Saturday night in Madrid, we are loaded onto a bus on Sunday morning.
-Although Vaughan Town has a few locations outside of Madrid, both of my volunteer weeks take place at Valdelavilla, which I’ll discuss shortly.
+Although Vaughan Town has a few locations in Spain, both of my volunteer weeks take place at Valdelavilla (four hours from Madrid), which I’ll discuss shortly.
 Although most of the people on the bus are Anglos, a few Spaniards who live in Madrid also tag along for the ride.

 After a four hour drive and a stop for lunch in an old Spanish town, we arrive at Valdelavilla.
 We sit through an orientation session where we officially meet the week’s Master of Ceremonies (Greg), we each introduce ourselves, and learn what the week holds in store for us.